• Skip to primary navigation

 Scottish Shortbread

-By Wendy Sondov Β· Published: Jul 18, 2022 Β· Modified: Nov 25, 2022 Β· This post may contain affiliate links Β· As an Amazon Associate I earn from qualifying purchases.
+By Wendy Sondov · Published: Nov 2, 2024 · This post may contain affiliate links · As an Amazon Associate I earn from qualifying purchases.

 Melt in your mouth Scottish Shortbread is the perfect tea time cookie.
-These buttery treats are made with just 4 ingredients and can be ready to enjoy in 30 minutes!
+These buttery treats are made with just 4 simple ingredients and can be ready to enjoy in just 30 minutes!

 Why you'll love this recipe

-Shortbread is Scotland's gift to the cookie world.
-It is the simplest of cookies to make and calls for the simplest of ingredients.
+• Shortbread is the simplest of cookies to make and calls for the simplest of ingredients.

-Buttery flavor is the main focus here.
-Splurge and use a good quality butter like European butter for shortbread.
+For the best butter flavor, splurge and use a good quality European butter for this cookie.
 European butters have a higher butterfat content than American butters which gives the shortbread a more intense butter flavor.

 Instructions